Request a new waiting or parking restriction

 How do I make a request?

-Having reviewed the information above, if you feel new restrictions are the best way forward, then please provide the following information to your Local Area Forum (LAF) or County Councillor.
-If it is agreed as a local priority, and meets the criteria set out in our Parking Implementation Plan then the Parking Team will help them manage the process.
-Please ensure you provide:
+If it's agreed as a local priority, and meets the criteria set out in our Parking Implementation Plan, the Parking Team will help you manage the process.

-- The reasons why you feel a parking restriction is necessary
+- The reasons why you feel they are needed

 - Your name, address and contact details

-It is quite a lengthy process and requires a source of funding to be identified to cover the significant costs involved.
+It is a lengthy process and requires a funding to be identified to cover the costs involved.

-A Parking Guide for LAFs has been developed to help guide the local community to identify the problems and to try and find the best solutions.
+A Parking Guide for LAFs has been developed.
+This is to help guide the local community to identify the problems, and to try and find the best solutions.

 The guide for LAFs aims